Laos–Vietnam relations: Modern era

+In 1930, the Communist Party of Vietnam (CPV) was founded by Ho Chi Minh under French colonial rule in Indochina.
+In 1951, the Kampuchean People's Revolutionary Party (KPRP) was established on 28 June 1951, which will later come to power on 7 January 1979 after the Cambodian genocide and Angkar's reign of terror by Pol Pot with its brutal Maoist backings of China.

 Laotian modern relations with Vietnam had secretly set the strategy for the Lao People's Revolutionary Party (LPRP) during the struggle to achieve power, and the "sudden" opportunity to establish the Lao People's Democratic Republic in 1975 left no leeway to consider foreign policy alignments other than a continuation of the "special relations" with Vietnam.
 The relationship cultivated in the revolutionary stage predisposed Laos to Indochinese solidarity in the reconstruction and "socialist construction" phases and all but ensured that relations or alignments with China and Thailand would be wary and potentially unfriendly.
 Further, the LPRP, unlike the Cambodian communists under Pol Pot, was far too accustomed to accepting Vietnamese advice to consider striking out on its own.
 The final seizure of power by the hitherto secret LPRP in 1975 brought both a public acknowledgement of the previously hidden North Vietnamese guidance of the party and genuine expressions of gratitude by the LPRP to its Vietnamese partners.
 The challenge facing the ruling group—the construction of a socialist society—was seen as a natural extension of past collaboration with North Vietnam.
 The revolution was simply entering a new phase in 1975, and the LPRP leaders congratulated themselves upon ousting the "imperialists" and looked forward to advice and economic as well as military support, which was not available from any neighbor or counter revolutionary state.

 LPRP leaders were accustomed to discussing policies as well as studying doctrine in Hanoi.
 They formalized governmental contacts with their mentors at biannual meetings of the foreign ministers of Cambodia, Laos, and Vietnam starting in 1980 and through the joint Vietnam-Laos Cooperative Commission, which met annually to review progress of various projects.
 Other levels of cooperation between Laos and Vietnam existed, for example, party-to-party meetings and province-to-province exchanges, as well as mass organizations for youths and women.
 Meetings of the commission were held regularly.